sorenmacbeth/flambo/Tutorial.md

 [flambo](https://github.com/yieldbot/flambo) is a Clojure DSL for [Spark](http://spark.apache.org/docs/latest/) created by the data team at [Yieldbot](http://www.yieldbot.com/).
 It allows you to create and manipulate Spark data structures using idiomatic Clojure.
 The following tutorial demonstrates typical flambo API usage and facilities by implementing the classic [tf-idf](https://en.wikipedia.org/wiki/Tf-idf) algorithm.

-The complete runnable file of the code presented in this tutorial is located under the flambo.example.tfidf namespace, under flambo's /test/flambo/example directory.
+The complete runnable file of the code presented in this tutorial is located under the flambo.example.tfidf namespace, under the flambo /test/flambo/example directory.
 We recommend you download flambo and follow along in your REPL.

 ### What is tf-idf?